-Well established big brands can start at $100,000, which can include venue, models, styling, hair and makeup, production, public relations, and livestreaming.
-Pay to play celebrities are in addition.
+Well established big brands can start at $100,000, which can include venue, models, styling, hair and makeup, production, public relations, and live streaming.
+Pay to play celebrities is an addition.

 In 2011, the New York Times reported that the Marc Jacobs show cost at least $1 million, which breaks down to about $1,750 per each second of the show.

 Racked reports alternatives for independent and emerging designers.
 Nolcha’s [New York Fashion Week’s event for independent fashion designers] packages range from $1,500 to $25,000.
 Harlem Fashion Week, who is in their second year, offer fees that range between $250 and $1,000.
 The fees often include the venue, PR, marketing, hair and makeup.

 The EDGE designer network reports that costs can start at $5,000, and that is just to be in the show, but additional costs of travel, lodging, your own media marketing, etc. can total $10,000 or more.
 They go on to say that although ‘the ROI [return on your investment] is not there, it is difficult to shy away from this exposure when you are starting out’.